Skip to main content

 By Edward Matulanya

-Here are feast day, early Life, Missionary Work and Episcopal Role, Death and Legacy of Saint Frumentius: Apostle to Ethiopia.
+Here are the feast day, early Life, Missionary Work and Episcopal Role, Death and Legacy of Saint Frumentius: Apostle to Ethiopia.

 Feast day